What is Title I, Part D?

 The Title I, Part D, program (also called The Prevention and Intervention Programs for Children and Youth Who Are Neglected, Delinquent or At Risk) was most recently reauthorized under the Elementary and Secondary Education Act (ESEA), as amended in 2015.
 The Title I, Part D, Subpart 1 State agency N or D program was first authorized with P.L.
 89-750, the Elementary and Secondary Amendments of 1966.
 The Title I, Part D, Subpart 2 local educational agency program came into being in its present form with the Improving America Schools Act of 1994.

 Title I, Part D, is administered by the Office of School Support and Accountability (OSSA), under the federal Department of Education, Office of Elementary and Secondary Education (OESE).
-Jasmine Akinsipe is the Federal Program Officer for the Title I, Part D, Neglected, Delinquent or At-Risk Program.
+Jeffery Buehler, Felicia Goss, Elizabeth Witt, and Heather Denny are the Federal Program Officers for the Title I, Part D, Neglected, Delinquent or At-Risk Program.